Kasap Merah – The Natural Ice-Cream Durian Dessert

 The difference is that while restaurants sell their premium desserts heavily on aesthetics and presentation, durians fully provide the value in terms of ecstasy delivered to the taste buds.

-Even though there are various categories of desserts, one of most referenced on that is compared to durians is custard.
+Even though there are various categories of desserts, one of the most referenced type that is compared to durians is custard.
 And when you chill them, it is often compared to ice-cream.

 A durian that embodies this exact feature is kasap merah.
 The ice-cream durian.

 It can also be referred to as number 17.
-Not to be confused with D17.
+Not to be confused with D17… even though I have met more than 1 durian store owner who claims that kasap is D17.

 Kampung durians can come in all types of shapes, forms and sizes.
 They are after all, technically a product of natural evolution with little to no human intervention.